9 Best Tax Software Programs for 2023

-There are helpful suggestions to guide you through different forms and for finding what information you need, but it lacks some of the intuitiveness of the other programs.
+There are helpful suggestions to guide you through different forms and for finding what information you need, but it lacks some of the intuitiveness of other programs.

-6. Liberty Tax
+5. Liberty Tax

 From there, Liberty Tax gives you more freedom to decide which parts of your return you want to work on and when to do it.
 Rather than walking you through the process at their speed, you can choose which forms and schedules to fill out as you go.

 You’re not left completely in the dark, though.
 With the “Learn More” buttons next to each item, you can quickly find definitions and explanations of complex tax terms to help you through any gray areas you might encounter.
 Plus, you can get free support through their chat feature, on the phone, or by email.
-They also have more than 3,000 locations across the U.S. to get personalized help from a tax professional.
-If you get stuck online, you can finish up with a tax pro in one of their offices.

-8. Jackson Hewitt
+7. Jackson Hewitt

 Beginner filers can use their step-by-step tax preparation wizard to walk through each section of their return.
 More advanced users will appreciate the IRS tax-form view that lets you to enter your data directly into the tax form itself.